akhof/sCDr/README.md

 # sCDr
 sCDr (=simple CD ripping) is a simple tool for fast ripping audio-CDs.
-The different tracks on the Cd can be either separately or stored together in different formats.
+The different tracks on the Cd can be either separately or stored together in different formats. sCDr is using Audiotools.

 ## Screenshots
 ![Screenshot1](http://www.arnehannappel.de/images/scdr/gallery-en-small/scdr01.png)